Carlosrincong/AWS-Solutions-Architect-Associate/Lambda/README.md

 ### SnapStart
 Improves the performance (up to 10x) at no extra cost, because funtion is invoked from pre-initialized state pre-initialized lambda is a snapshot of initialized function, and that snapshot is cached

+### Edge funtions
+code that is attached to CloudFront distributions to minimize latency:
+- CloudFront functions: Change the viewer request and viewer reponse (viewer = from client to CloudFront).
+Very very simple functions
+- Lambda@Edge: change the cloudfront request and response (origin and viewer, Origin = from CloudFront to Server).
+Very simple functions.

+Functions are deployed globally to cutomize CDN Content